Kerryliu/berrybot/README.md

 - /insult - Returns an insult
 - /joke - Returns a joke
 - /join - Join a channel
+- /comehere - Join the channel of whoever entered the command
 - /singvid (arguments) - Plays the audio portion of the youtube link/query
 - /shutup - Shuts the bot up if it's talking in a voice channel
 - /goaway - Kicks the bot from its current voice channel
+- /clock - ...Displays a emoji clock

 #Automated functions:
 - Fixes tables